20 Backend Project Ideas to take you from Beginner to Pro

 • Sign up as a new user.

-• Generate and validate JWT tokens for handling authentication and user session.
+• Generate and validate JWTs for handling authentication and user session.

 • List and filter your past expenses.
 You can add the following filters: